Martial law: Canada

 The War Measures Act was a Parliament of Canada statute that allowed the government to assume sweeping emergency powers, stopping short of martial law, i.e., the military did not administer justice, which remained in the hands of the courts.
-The act was invoked three times: During World War I, World War II, and the October Crisis of 1970.
-In 1988, the War Measures Act was replaced by the Emergencies Act.
+The act was invoked three times: during World War I, World War II, and the October Crisis of 1970.
+In 1988, the War Measures Act was replaced by the Emergencies Act, which saw its first invocation in February 2022 amidst the Freedom Convoy protests.

 During the colonial era, martial law was proclaimed and applied in the territory of the Province of Quebec during the invasion of Canada by the Continental Army during the American Revolutionary War in 1775–1776.
 It was also applied twice in the Province of Lower Canada during the 1837–1838 insurrections.
-On December 5, following the events of November 1837, martial law was proclaimed in the district of Montreal by Governor Gosford, without the support of the Legislative Assembly of Lower Canada.
-It was imposed until April 27, 1838.
-Martial law was proclaimed a second time on November 4, 1838, this time by acting Governor John Colborne, and was applied in the district of Montreal until August 24, 1839.
+On 5 December, following the events of November 1837, martial law was proclaimed in the district of Montreal by Governor Gosford, without the support of the Legislative Assembly of Lower Canada.
+It was imposed until 27 April 1838.
+Martial law was proclaimed a second time on 4 November 1838, this time by acting Governor John Colborne, and was applied in the district of Montreal until 24 August 1839.